TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

     Shape key that will be applied to the object.

 *Value*
     How much the shape key will influence the object.
-This value can be set directly in the node or using a variable.
+This value can be set directly in the node or using a variable (if the ``Variable`` parameter is set).
 The value should be between 0 and 1.

 .. _logic_outline: